-Language for Life co-operates with municipalities and organisations in organising (Dutch language) courses for people with literacy problems.
-The programme sets up local and national networks to try and influence policy-making processes and to find, motivate, train and monitor literacy learners.
-So far, partners have reached nearly 38,000 course participants in one and a half years (2016-2017).
+Language for Life cooperates with municipalities and organisations in organising (Dutch language) courses for people with literacy problems.
+The programme sets up local and national networks to try and influence policymaking processes and to find, motivate, train and monitor literacy learners.
+So far, together with partners we have reached more than 85.000 course participants.

 4 Phases of the approach

-- To find out whether the local approach is successful RWF monitors the learners’ progress.
-Besides that, RWF organises satisfaction surveys for volunteers, teachers and the partner organisations to improve the quality of the approach.
+- To find out whether the local approach is successful RWF monitors the learners’ progress together with a university.
+Additionally, we organise satisfaction surveys for volunteers, teachers and the partner organisations to improve the quality of the approach.